dfinity/wg-identity-authentication/topics/icrc_33_call_canister.md

 ## Summary

-This Method can be used by the relying party to request calls to 3rd party canister executed by the signer using the selected or requested identity.
+This Method can be used by the relying party to request calls to 3rd party canister executed by the signer using the requested identity.
+In order to prevent misuse of this method all `icrc33_call_canister` requests are subject to user approval.

 ## Method